unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/customizing-task-resources.md

 See [Accelerators](accelerators) for more information.

+{@@ if byoc @@}
 ## Task resource validation

 If you attempt to execute a workflow with unsatisfiable resource requests, the execution will fail immediately rather than being allowed to queue forever.

 To remedy such a failure, you should make sure that the appropriate node types are:
 * Physically available in your cluster, meaning you have arranged with the Union team to include them when [configuring your data plane](../../../data-plane-setup/configuring-your-data-plane).
 * Specified in the task decorator (via the `requests`, `limits`, `accelerator`, or other parameters).

 Go to the **Usage > Compute** dashboard to find the available node types and their resource profiles.